Audio format guide

 WAV vs MP3 vs M4A vs Opus: pick the audio format by job.

 Audio format decisions are easier when you start from the job: editing, archive, messaging, podcast handoff, or quick delivery.
-This guide compares WAV, MP3, M4A, and Opus without pretending that one format wins every workflow.
+This guide compares WAV, MP3, M4A, and Opus without treating one format as the winner for every workflow.

 Tools